USB camera

 Collect MJPEG data from a USB camera.

-Divide the same flow into multiple, and use t. to reference it later.
+Divide the same stream into multiple branches, and use t. to reference it later.

-Preview branch: decode MJPEG → convert to RGB → send to Wayland window for real-time display.
-Sync=false reduces latency.
+Preview branch: decode MJPEG → convert it to RGB → send it to Wayland window for real-time display.
+Sync=false can reduce latency.

-Photography branch: Each frame is saved intact as JPG, and the file name is automatically numbered % 05d (5 digits).
-Max files=5 Only the most recent 5 files are retained, and old files are automatically deleted.
+Photo branch: Each frame is saved intact as JPG, and the file name is automatically numbered % 05d (5 digits).
+Max files=5 only saves the last 5 images, and old files are automatically deleted.

-- To view photos, please enter the following command in the device terminal:
+2. To view photos, enter the following command in the device terminal:

 gst-launch-1.0 filesrc location=/opt/shot-00036.jpg ! jpegdec ! imagefreeze ! waylandsink fullscreen=true